 There is a very strict protocol for tours to follow when they spot Whales.

-I think there was only one other boat that we saw on our trip.
+I think we only saw one other boat on our trip.

-Our boat positions itself in the Whales path and then only ten people are allowed in the water at one time and we have to wait for the Whale to come to us and then you’re allowed to swim with it but not too close to it.
+Our boat positioned itself in the Whales path, and then only ten people were allowed in the water at one time.

 It’s a very respective system and seems to work really well.

-If there are more than one boat, they must keep their distance from one another and take turns at viewing the Whale Shark.
+If there is more than one boat, they must keep their distance from one another, and take turns at viewing the Whale Shark.

-The thing is that every time I swam I got tireder and tireder .
+The thing is that every time I swam I got more and more tired.

 Sue wasn’t keen on going in, plus Annabel was very sick.

-I think I jumped in about five or six different occasions with different Whales but it get very tiring.
+I think I jumped in about five or six different occasions with different Whales, but it got very tiring.

-Even though there was a group of us it felt very isolated there in the middle of the ocean treading water and got even scarier when stinging jellyfish started swimming toward us.
+Even though there were a group of us it felt very isolated there in the middle of the ocean treading water and got even scarier when stinging jellyfish started swimming toward us.

 The boat appeared and we swam thankfully toward it, relieved.

-With determination they both decided to go in and were pleaded with their decision because they both had an amazing experience of seeing a Whale Shark up close.
+With determination, both Annabel and Sue ( who was ill too ) decided to go in and were pleased with their decision. because they both had an amazing experience of seeing a Whale Shark up close.

 Sasha was a very strong swimmer and as she knew the movements of the Whales really well, so she was able to assist both Sue and Annabel into a front row position.